bm2-lab/CRISOT/README.md

 ```

 NOTE & IMPORTANT: The trained XGBoost models are in [models](models/), please UNZIP them before using the *crisot_fp*.
+The training and testing datasets used in this study are available via [zenodo.8420032](https://doi.org/10.5281/zenodo.8420032).

 ### gen_fp